 In case you missed it: Tomato Farming Business Plan: A Production and Cultivation Guide for Beginners

-Soil pH between 6.2 to 6.8 is ideal for nutrient absorption by tomatoes, and tomatoes need a steady supply of both primary and secondary plant nutrients.
+Soil pH between 6.2 to 6.8 is ideal for nutrient absorption by tomatoes, and tomatoes need a steady supply of primary and secondary plant nutrients.
 As you dig your planting holes, add a continuous-release, calcium-based fertilizer into the soil to provide the necessary nutrients.
 In the course of the growing season, keep feeding as directed.
 Since a lack of calcium in the soil can cause blossom end rot in fruit, this could help prevent that.

 Conclusion